phatak-dev/blog/_posts/2019-10-30-horizontal-scaling-k8s-part-3.md

 ## Running Dynamic Allocated Spark Job

 Let's run the spark pi example in dynamic allocation mode.
 The dynamic allocation mode of spark starts with minimum number of executors.
 But as the more number of tasks are schedule it will start requesting the more executors.
-This intern should request more resources from kubernetes which will kickin the autoscaling.
+This intern should request more resources from kubernetes which will kick in the auto scaling.

 Run the below command from **spark-master** container.